Skip to main content

 6

-Just before everything's ready, add the baby gem to the bowl of dressing and toss to coat.
+Just before everything's ready, add the baby gem to the dressing and toss.

-Transfer the lamb steaks to your plates and spoon over the honey-harissa sauce.
+Transfer the lamb steaks to your plates.
+Spoon the honey-harissa sauce over the lamb.

-Serve the salad and Greek style chips alongside.
+Serve the salad and the cheesy and zesty chips alongside.

 Enjoy!